-Iron and Steel - In 1825, Rebecca Lukens took over her family's company along the Brandywine Creek and saved it from bankruptcy to become Lukens Steel, the longest continuously operating firm in the American iron and steel industry.
-This theme is still highly relevant in the Coatesville region today as evidenced by active steel mills and the National Iron and Steel Heritage Museum.
+Iron and Steel- In 1825, Rebecca Lukens took over her family's company along the Brandywine Creek and saved it from bankruptcy to become Lukens Steel, the longest continuously operating firm in the American iron and steel industry.
+The Coatesville region is still highly relevant in the region's economy today as evidenced by active steel mills and the National Iron and Steel Heritage Museum.
 Education and Opportunity - Drawn to the region by the booming economy after the Civil War, the story of diversity, the fight to end slavery, segregation and growing opportunity is clearly evident in the history of schools and housing developments in this region.